-POL 110 Intro Political Science 3 0 0 3 Prerequisites: Proficiency in reading (minimum ASSET 41 or CPT 80 on Reading OR a grade of "C" or Class Lab Clinical Credit better in ENG 095 RED 090) Corequisites: None
+POL 110 Intro Political Science 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or

 This course introduces basic political concepts used by governments and addresses a wide range of political issues.
 Topics include political theory, ideologies, legitimacy, and sovereignty in democratic and non-democratic systems.
 Upon completion, students should be able to discuss a variety of issues inherent in all political systems and draw logical conclusions in evaluating these systems.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This course may meet the SACS social/behavioral science requirement for AA, AS, AFA, AGE, AAS, DIP, or CER programs.